Most hints presented here do not only apply to Spectrum Scale (GPFS), but also to to other (parallel) files systems.

 - This avoids the creation of a swap-file during opening of the file (which is a meta data opertion) and speeds up the inspection of files.

-Command line options and environment settings for Intel Fortran Compiler
+Command line options for Intel Fortran Compiler

 For most applications with the Intel Fortran Compiler "ifort" make sure, that you use buffered IO.
 There are at least three methods to do this: